tamton-aquib/staline.nvim/README.md

 | right_sep    | single right separator |
 | left_sep_double     | Double left separator with a shade of gray |
 | right_sep_double    | Double right separator with a shade of gray |

+NOTE: lsp, lsp_name, file_size are not included in the default settings.

 </details>